Ski Instructor Training Program

 Questions

 Get as much information as possible before the lesson.
-Ask if they are athletic, do they participate in related sports like skating or rollerblading, are they afraid, and do they understand it will take some time to learn.
+Ask if they are athletic, do they participate in related sports like ice skating or rollerblading, do they expect that it will be easy or hard.

 Clothes and gear